 In 2013, Estonia launched its first satellite ESTCube-1 into orbit, officially gaining the title of a space country.

 ESTCube, in essence, was a student project started by the University of Tartu in 2008.
 Aiming to develop young engineers’ skills and jump-start the Estonian space industry, the project united about 200 students and researchers from all significant Estonian universities.
 The idea was to create a miniature cube satellite that could take pictures from the atmosphere.
 And also test the concept of an electric, solar wind sail.

 Even though the solar wind sail test failed, the project was a huge success.
 It served as the first milestone of independent Estonia’s space industry, and the project provided research material for about 14 publications, 50 scientific presentations and gave birth to 4 spin-off companies.
 One of those companies was Krakul.
 Krakul’s founder Markus Järve and current software lead Jaan Viru served as core team members of ESTCube-1.

-In 2015, Estonia was officially accepted as the 21st member country of the European Space Agency thanks to ESTCube-1 and our historical presence in the space industry.
-2 years later, the ESA business incubation centre was founded in Tartu and Tallinn, to accelerate space technology startups.
+In 2015, Estonia was officially accepted as the 21st member country of the European Space Agency thanks to ESTCube-1 and Estonia’s historical presence in the space industry.
+2 years later, the ESA business incubation centre was founded in Tartu and Tallinn to accelerate space technology startups.